Itchy-Fingerz/wrld-indoor-maps-api/1 - Outline Creation and Submission MD.md

 </p>

 - Inaccurately placed georeference points can lead to distortion of the map, meaning that walls can be the wrong length, or at incorrect angles
-- Additionally, each time a point is added, it has potential to skew the floorplan's appearance when it's overlaid on the map
+- Additionally, each time a point is added, it has potential to skew the floor plan's appearance when it's overlaid on the map
-- The ideal scenario is that you can use three well spread points and have the rest of the floorplan line up correctly.
+- The ideal scenario is that you can use three well spread points and have the rest of the floor plan line up correctly.
 Only three points were used in the above example
 - Open the *Transformation Settings* window, and set a file name and path for the *Output raster*
 - Set the *Target SRS* to the QGIS project's CRS (should be EPSG:3857)
 - Ensure that *Load in QGIS when done* is checked